How to Attract Orioles to Your Backyard

 - If you don’t attract orioles in your first year, keep at it.
 It often takes several seasons to find a following.

-Look for Oriole Birds in the Backyard
+Look for Oriole Bird Nests in Summer

 You can find eight oriole species in the United States, but only five are common.
 Baltimore orioles and orchard orioles are widespread in the East, and the Bullock’s oriole is found throughout the West.
 Scott’s and hooded orioles are common in the Southwest, but you can see the other four orioles only at the extreme southern edge of Texas or Florida.

-Your chance to see orioles doesn’t last long, because most of these birds start to migrate south in August.
+Your chance to see orioles at feeders or nesting doesn’t last long, because most of these birds start to migrate south in August.
 Orioles spend their winters in Mexico and Central and South America, where they can find a steady source of insects, fruit and nectar.
 It’s a thrill to see these beautiful and sometimes elusive songbirds.
 Whether you spot them for just a day or are lucky enough to have them visit your yard most of the summer, they are one of spring’s greatest bird treasures.

 Next, learn what a Baltimore oriole song sounds like.